 With that foundation, Waterford DPW made other infrastructure changes that have put them at the forefront of municipal utilities management.
 For instance, their Ignition MQTT server is hosted in an Ohio, USA data center, but if there are any issues, in 30 minutes, Frank can have the entire system up and running on a snapshot of the same server hosted in an Oregon data center.
 And in time, they will likely set up full server redundancy.

 Meanwhile, they continue to run the legacy SCADA system (on upgraded hardware) in parallel.
 It still manages about a third of the system and will stay up until they have fully migrated to Ignition.

 Russ recognizes that Waterford is leading digital transformation in the public sector.
 “I was at a FEMA training not that long ago, and they were adamant about not having an internet connection on your SCADA system,” he says.
 “But everything we are looking at will be more secure than we could do from [the office because then] you make a building a single point of failure.”

 With data coming across much faster, and groov EPIC providing spare data processing capacity, Russ and Frank expect to dramatically increase the connectivity of the system.
 By integrating residential meter data, for instance, they could help the system stay balanced against demand.
 And if they can talk other agencies and neighboring counties into sharing data, they see the potential to build an advanced warning system that would improve their reaction time to system disturbances.

-At this point, Waterford DPW has converted 36 lift stations and 4 treatment plants to the new system, with more to come throughout 2021.
-We’ll keep checking back to watch their progress and share what they are learning with the rest of the community.
-In the meantime, if you'd like to connect with the Waterford team, you can reach Frank Fisher at email@example.com.
+As of February 2021, Waterford DPW had converted 36 lift stations and 4 treatment plants to the new system, with more to come throughout 2021.
+We’ve kept checking back to watch their progress, and here are Waterford's latest developments.
+And if you'd like to connect with the Waterford team, you can reach Frank Fisher at email@example.com.